mmcmann/osu-jobs-feed/README.md

 ## Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies:
+To get you started:

+1. Clone the repository
+2. Install the dependencies
+3. Open the app/index.html file directly in your browser, or run the application and view it in your browser at http://localhost:8000/app/index.html.

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the osu-jobs-feed repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

-We also use a number of node.js tools to initialize and test angular-seed.
+We also use a number of node.js tools to initialize and test osu-jobs-feed.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone project